aleph-im/aleph-vm/README.md

 ### VM Connector

-Schedules the execution of programs on VM Supervisors and assists them with operations related to the Aleph network.
+Assist with operations related to the Aleph network.

 See [vm_connector/README.md](./vm_connector/README.md).